yunuseker/WrapViewPager/README.md

 # WrapViewPager

-## Add Backpack to your project
+## Add WrapViewPager to your project

-1. Add Backpack to your root build.gradle at the end of repositories:
+1. Add WrapViewPager to your root build.gradle at the end of repositories:
 ```
 allprojects {
     repositories {